limhyesu98/limhyesu98.github.io/_posts/2019-07-15-summarization-with-pointer-generator-networks.md

 ---
 layout : post
-title : Reveiw of "Get To The Point: Summarization with Pointer-Generator Networks"
+title : Summarization with Pointer-Generator Networks
 ---

 This post is a reveiw of this ACL 2017 [paper](https://arxiv.org/abs/1704.04368)